rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/common-issues.md

    helm uninstall -n cattle-rancher-csp-deployer-system rancher-cloud
    ```

 1. When migrating Rancher to a different EKS cluster by following the steps specified in [Rancher Backups and Disaster Recovery](https://ranchermanager.docs.rancher.com/pages-for-subheaders/backup-restore-and-disaster-recovery), Rancher Prime must be reinstalled on the target EKS cluster after restoring from the backup.
-Furthermore, the restored Rancher version must not be newer than the version available in the AWS marketplace.
+Furthermore, the restored Rancher version must not be newer than the version available in the AWS Marketplace.